Based in Michigan

 There are radio djs, mix masters, club djs, and mobile djs.
 This is about Mobile DJs.

 The Two Most Important Things You Need To Know

 1) NEVER ASSUME what the DJ should already know.
-It's your event and you know what you want the DJ to do - the DJ can only guess until completely informed.
-You need to give your DJ as much information as possible.
+It's your event and you know what you want - the DJ can only guess.
+Give your DJ as much information as possible.